Everbridge (NASDAQ:EVBG) Issues Q2 2022 Earnings Guidance

 Everbridge (NASDAQ:EVBG – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of -$0.13–$0.11 for the period, compared to the consensus EPS estimate of $0.02.
 The company issued revenue guidance of $101.80 million-$102.20 million, compared to the consensus revenue estimate of $101.88 million.Everbridge also updated its FY 2022 guidance to $0.23-$0.27 EPS.

-Everbridge (NASDAQ:EVBG – Get Rating) last issued its earnings results on Monday, May 9th.
-The technology company reported ($0.02) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.18) by $0.16.
-Everbridge had a negative net margin of 23.82% and a negative return on equity of 9.28%.
-The firm had revenue of $100.38 million during the quarter, compared to analyst estimates of $98.82 million.
-During the same quarter in the prior year, the business earned ($0.13) earnings per share.
-Everbridge’s revenue for the quarter was up 22.1% on a year-over-year basis.
-On average, research analysts forecast that Everbridge will post -1.56 EPS for the current fiscal year.
+Everbridge (NASDAQ:EVBG – Get Rating) last issued its quarterly earnings data on Monday, May 9th.
+The technology company reported ($0.02) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.18) by $0.16.
+The business had revenue of $100.38 million during the quarter, compared to analysts’ expectations of $98.82 million.
+Everbridge had a negative return on equity of 9.28% and a negative net margin of 23.82%.
+The company’s revenue for the quarter was up 22.1% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted ($0.13) EPS.
+Equities research analysts expect that Everbridge will post -1.56 EPS for the current year.

-In other Everbridge news, CEO Vernon Irvin sold 794 shares of the firm’s stock in a transaction dated Monday, May 2nd.
-The shares were sold at an average price of $43.11, for a total transaction of $34,229.34.
-Following the transaction, the chief executive officer now owns 2,378 shares of the company’s stock, valued at approximately $102,515.58.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Ajay Nigam sold 3,316 shares of the firm’s stock in a transaction dated Tuesday, May 10th.
-The shares were sold at an average price of $39.29, for a total transaction of $130,285.64.
-Following the transaction, the insider now directly owns 15,140 shares in the company, valued at approximately $594,850.60.
+In related news, CEO Vernon Irvin sold 794 shares of the company’s stock in a transaction that occurred on Monday, May 2nd.
+The stock was sold at an average price of $43.11, for a total value of $34,229.34.
+Following the transaction, the chief executive officer now directly owns 2,378 shares in the company, valued at $102,515.58.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Ajay Nigam sold 3,316 shares of the company’s stock in a transaction that occurred on Tuesday, May 10th.
+The shares were sold at an average price of $39.29, for a total value of $130,285.64.
+Following the completion of the transaction, the insider now owns 15,140 shares in the company, valued at $594,850.60.
 The disclosure for this sale can be found here.
-Insiders sold a total of 4,839 shares of company stock worth $195,628 in the last ninety days.
-0.44% of the stock is currently owned by insiders.
+Insiders sold 4,839 shares of company stock valued at $195,628 over the last 90 days.
+Company insiders own 0.44% of the company’s stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Hsbc Holdings PLC boosted its holdings in shares of Everbridge by 6.2% in the 1st quarter.
-Hsbc Holdings PLC now owns 5,220 shares of the technology company’s stock valued at $229,000 after buying an additional 305 shares in the last quarter.
-LPL Financial LLC boosted its holdings in shares of Everbridge by 7.0% in the 4th quarter.
-LPL Financial LLC now owns 9,005 shares of the technology company’s stock valued at $606,000 after buying an additional 587 shares in the last quarter.
-Amalgamated Bank boosted its holdings in shares of Everbridge by 16.7% in the 4th quarter.
-Amalgamated Bank now owns 8,101 shares of the technology company’s stock valued at $545,000 after buying an additional 1,161 shares in the last quarter.
-PNC Financial Services Group Inc. boosted its holdings in shares of Everbridge by 42.4% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 4,702 shares of the technology company’s stock valued at $205,000 after buying an additional 1,399 shares in the last quarter.
-Finally, US Bancorp DE boosted its holdings in shares of Everbridge by 53.1% in the 1st quarter.
-US Bancorp DE now owns 4,527 shares of the technology company’s stock valued at $197,000 after buying an additional 1,570 shares in the last quarter.
-97.63% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently added to or reduced their stakes in the business.
+Point72 Hong Kong Ltd acquired a new position in Everbridge during the first quarter worth $90,000.
+MetLife Investment Management LLC acquired a new position in Everbridge during the first quarter worth $111,000.
+US Bancorp DE lifted its stake in Everbridge by 53.1% during the first quarter.
+US Bancorp DE now owns 4,527 shares of the technology company’s stock worth $197,000 after purchasing an additional 1,570 shares in the last quarter.
+PNC Financial Services Group Inc. lifted its stake in Everbridge by 42.4% during the first quarter.
+PNC Financial Services Group Inc. now owns 4,702 shares of the technology company’s stock worth $205,000 after purchasing an additional 1,399 shares in the last quarter.
+Finally, Synovus Financial Corp acquired a new position in Everbridge during the fourth quarter worth $322,000.
+Institutional investors own 97.63% of the company’s stock.

 Everbridge, Inc engages in the development of software solutions for critical event management and enterprise safety applications that automate and accelerate an organization’s operational response to critical events.
 Its SaaS-based CEM platform enables customers to aggregate and assess threat data, locate people at risk and responders able to assist, automate the execution of pre-defined communications processes, and track progress on executing response plans.